Bahar-sqlserver/-Parameter-Sniffing-in-SQL-Server/README.md

 ##**Demonstrates the impact of parameter sniffing on execution plans and performance in SQL Server.
 Compares simple SPs, dynamic SQL, and OPTION(RECOMPILE to mitigate performance issues.**

 ## Scripts
-All SQL scripts used in this project are available in the Scripts/ folder:
+All SQL scripts used in this project are available here: [folder](FullReproParameterSnifing.sql):

 1. Creating Table
  ```SQL